How Broken Pottery Can Bring Us Healing

 How to do it

 - Start by mixing the ceramic putty with the synthetic gold powder.
 You can do it on a cardboard sheet, or on a specific bowl or cup.
 The amount you need will always depend on the parts you need to repair and put back together.

 - Using a toothpick or spatula, apply this mixture on to the edges of the broken pieces.

 - Then, join them and press down for a few moments.

 - After this, you’ll see how the golden line edits the “scar” on the pottery, and that the wound now makes it into a much more beautiful, unique, object.

 - Finally, you just have to let it dry for a few hours and then it’ll be ready.

-Beauty is in the story the object tells, not the object itself
+The beauty is in the story the object tells, not the object itself

-The kintsukuroi technique can perfectly be applied to our own life.
+The kintsukuroi technique can be perfectly applied to our own life.